 Hello!
 I'm a French-American artist, designer, and developer.
-I currently work as lead software engineer at Artmatr, building full-stack robotic printing systems.
-Previously I was a contractor for metaLAB (at) Harvard, where I developed art installations regarding AI ethics, and the MIT Media Lab, where I built design tools for connecting concepts and provoking new ideas, and designed an AI-based interface for computing the emotional content of sentences.
+I am a back-end engineer at Axios, helping readers learn about the world and make them smarter, faster.
+Previously, I was the lead software engineer at Artmatr, building painting robots.
+I also worked for metaLAB (at) Harvard, where I built art installations about AI ethics, and the MIT Media Lab, where I built design tools for connecting concepts and provoking new ideas, and an AI-based interface for computing the emotional content of sentences.

-I am a graduate of Northeastern University, where I studied computer science, interactive media, and philosophy.
+I am a graduate of Northeastern University, where I studied computer science, design, and ethics.
 I've also taken courses in political science and philosophy at Sciences Po in Paris.

-Most critically, I hope to recover an underlying physicality in technology that can be diminished in virtual interactions.
+I aim to make virtual interactions more empathetic, and make users more aware of their physicality.
 The smartphone, which my generation checks 150 times daily, has replaced many processes that formerly involved physical interactions (postman, teller, etc.).
 In this environment, the dominant paradigm represents human experience and people as metrics, and it is easier to harm when others are just numbers.
 My goal is to create art that uses the medium of technology to remind us of our own physicality while revealing how technology structures our behavior.